 What are microbeads?

-Now that we understand what are microplastics, and what are microbeads, and what are microfibers, we can start to reduce our consumption and our impact.
+Now that we understand what microplastics are, what are microbeads and microfibers?
+How can we start to reduce our consumption and our impact?

 1 – Buy a water filter, and stop using bottled water.
 Most carbon block filters with a micron rating of 2 or less will remove microplastics.
 EcoPro is an example of a water filter using coconut shell carbon block technology – and it uses recyclable refills.